r-wein/text-readability-analyzer/README.md

 To calculate these formulas, several pieces of information were collected from the text:

-  1. total words
+  1. Total words
-  1. total sentences
+  1. Total sentences
-  1. total syllables
+  1. Total syllables
-  1. total letters
+  1. Total letters
-  1. total complex words (words with three or more syllables)
+  1. Total complex words (words with three or more syllables)
-  1. average words per sentence
+  1. Average words per sentence
-  1. average syllables per words
+  1. Average syllables per words
-  1. average letters per word
+  1. Average letters per word

 ### MySQL
 The database for this program is comprised of three tables.
 The SQL for each table can be viewed in the MySQL folder.